Posted: by Bronte

 Mitigate These Risks

 The best advice for reducing risks in your company is to find secure credit card processing.
 This is because a lot of threats occur during the transaction process.
 Allow your merchant account to work as hard as you do and protect you from some of these factors.
-PCI compliance, credit card fraud prevention for merchants, and a chargeback pre-detection service are all possibilities through your merchant services provider and will safeguard your drop shipping business.
+PCI compliance, credit card fraud prevention for merchants, and a chargeback protection pre-detection service are all possibilities through your merchant services provider and will safeguard your drop shipping business.

 In addition to your processor, choosing the right supplier is integral in running a successful drop shipping business and reducing risk.
 You’ll want to work with a legitimate wholesaler who buys directly from the manufacturer and offers you the best prices.
 Per-order fees and minimum order sizes are common but worth it for the security of an honest supplier.
 There are also a variety of resources such as Shopify’s member directory that can help you find a wholesaler for your business.